blacksnowsoon/rsize-images-api/readme.md

  * npm run start will start a localhost:3000 in dev mode.

- * npm run build will build the app creating a dist folder and compile the code, move the necessary files and folder from the src to dist.
+ * npm run build will build the app by creating a dist folder and compile the code, move the necessary files and folder from the src to dist.

  * npm run test will build the api and start jasmine test.